Earlier this week the U.S. House of Representatives passed a long-awaited transportation bill.

 The underlying Surface Transportation Reauthorization and Reform Act rolls transportation alternatives into the surface transportation block grant while maintaining the local control aspects and competitive process that made transportation alternatives program effective at helping Mayors and communities fund their transportation priorities important to their communities.

+The final bill includes flat funding of Transportation Alternatives at current levels.
+The bill also includes positive provisions that would make low-interest financing accessible to smaller projects, such as active-transportation networks.
 Next up is a conference committee, where the Senate and House will negotiate a final bill.

 To learn more about what is in the bill, and how it compares to the Senate bill, sign up for the LAB webinar on Tuesday November 10, here.